Paradox Service Terms

 A. RESERVATION OF RIGHTS.

-Paradox is and will remain the exclusive owner of all right, title and interest in and to the Services, including any Intellectual Property Rights relating to the Services.
+Paradox is and will remain the exclusive owner of all right, title and interest in and to the Services, including (i) all improvements, enhancements or modifications to the Services; (ii) any software, applications, inventions or other technology developed in connection with delivering the Services; and (iii) all related Intellectual Property Rights.
+In addition, and notwithstanding any language to the contrary in the Agreement, Paradox will have an unlimited, irrevocable, royalty-free, worldwide, perpetual, transferable and sublicensable (through multiple levels of sublicensees) right and license, but no obligation, to use and/or incorporate into the Paradox offerings, any suggestions, recommendations, requests or feedback relating to the Paradox offerings that are provided by or on behalf of Client.
 All Intellectual Property Rights in any work arising from or created, produced or developed by Paradox, whether alone or jointly with others, under or in the course of the Agreement, will immediately upon creation or performance vest absolutely in, and will be and remain the property of, Paradox.
-Client will not acquire any right, title or interest in and to the Services or any related Intellectual Property Rights.
+Client will not acquire any right, title or interest in and to the Services or any related Intellectual Property Rights, except as expressly set forth in the Agreement.

-B. OWNERSHIP OF CLIENT DATA.
+B. CLIENT DATA.

 C. PERSONAL INFORMATION.

-D. ENHANCEMENTS TO THE SERVICES; IMPROVEMENT DATA.
+D. IMPROVEMENT DATA.

 9. TERM AND TERMINATION